 Despite the fact that Germany is one of the best countries to immigrate to, there are not only positives about it.
 This is why we’ve summed up some of the most popular pros and cons of living in Germany:

 It’s following a precise schedule and utilizes advanced road infrastructure.
 In Germany, you can also travel by train almost everywhere, it’s also affordable and convenient.

 - Amazing location

-Germany’s location on the continent provides great opportunities for traveling to other countries quickly.
+Germany’s location on the continent provides great opportunities for travelling to other countries quickly.
 The Netherlands, Belgium, Austria, France – you can get to these countries in a few hours flight without any hustle.

 - High-quality health care

 Germany’s health care provides insurance which covers most of your expenses when you need medical treatment.
-If you have a high income, you will be able to afford an additional private health insurance.
+If you have a high income, you will be able to afford additional private health insurance.
 It will give you the peace of mind not to think of any health treatment issues.

 - You’ll have to learn German